Phototypesetting

-Phototypesetting is a method of setting type.
-It uses photography to make columns of type on a scroll of photographic paper.
+Phototypesetting is a method of setting type which uses photography to make columns of type on a scroll of photographic paper.

-It has been made obsolete by the popularity of the personal computer and desktop publishing (digital typesetting).
+It has been made obsolete by the popularity of the personal computer and desktop publishing which gave rise to digital typesetting.

 The first phototypesetters quickly project light through a film negative of an individual character in a font, then through a lens that magnifies or reduces the size of the character onto photographic paper or film, which is collected on a spool in a light-proof canister.
 The paper or film is then fed into a processor, a machine that pulls the paper or film strip through two or three baths of chemicals, from which it emerges ready for paste-up or film make-up.
 Later phototypesetting machines used other methods, such as displaying a digitised character on a CRT screen.
+The results of this process are then transferred onto printing plates which are used in offset printing.

-Phototypesetting offered numerous advantages over metal type, including the lack of need to keep heavy metal type and matrices in stock, the ability to use a much wider range of fonts and graphics and to print them at any desired size, and faster page layout setting.
+Phototypesetting offered numerous advantages over the metal type used in letterpress printing, including the lack of need to keep heavy metal type and matrices in stock, the ability to use a much wider range of fonts and graphics and to print them at any desired size, and faster page layout setting.